Safe Environment Strategies: Supervision

 Equip parents with information about your child sexual abuse prevention plans.
 Share your organization’s plan for child safety with the families involved in your organization.
 Maintain open communication with families about your commitment to safety and solicit their feedback.

-Apply your Monitoring Behavior protocol to your YSO by encouraging open communication and feedback between leadership and staff and volunteers.
+Apply your Monitoring Behavior protocol to your YSO by encouraging open communication and feedback between leadership, staff, and volunteers.
 Involve families, staff, and volunteers in conversations about behaviors, policy development, and child safety.

 Screening & Hiring